Robust Blocked Response-Adaptive Randomization Designs: Introduction

-\begin{itemize} \item The disease itself can change, sometimes radically (e.g., AIDS in the early 1990s). \item Our definition of the disease can change due to new scientific discoveries or diagnostic methods (e.g., stage migration in nasopharyngeal carcinoma due to the introduction of CAT scans to Hong Kong ~ 2005). \item Inclusion criteria can change, either formally (in which case we can stratify analysis on before vs. after the change) or informally due to “recruiting zeal” or other issues (in which case we can’t). \item Centers can change, such as when VAs enter the trial earlier or later than academic institutions. \item Patients within centers can change, especially but not only with chronic diseases, due to the phenomenon of “A queue of desperate patients lining up at the door”. \item In addition to these examples, an investigator who wants to game the system could cross his/her fingers that his favored treatment arm is ahead, then progressively enroll better prognosis patients over time \end{itemize}
+\begin{itemize} \item The disease itself can change, sometimes radically (e.g., AIDS in the early 1990s). \item Our definition of the disease can change due to new scientific discoveries or diagnostic methods (e.g., stage migration due to introduction of new diagnostic technologies). \item Inclusion criteria can change, either formally (in which case we can stratify analysis on before vs. after the change) or informally due to “recruiting zeal” or other issues (in which case we can’t). \item Participating institutions can change, such as when they even into multi-center trials at different times \item Patients within centers can change, especially but not only with chronic diseases, due to the phenomenon of a queue of desperate patients lining up at the door. \item In addition to these examples, an investigator who wants to game the system could cross his/her fingers that his favored treatment arm is ahead, then progressively enroll better prognosis patients over time \end{itemize}

-In long duration trials, time-trends more likely to occur.
-Patient's characteristics might be completely different throughout the trial or even at the beginning and end of the trial (which is also known as ``patient drift'') \citep{karrison2003group}.
-Since most of the RAR design have adaptiveness on the fly, there is one important assumption made.
-“The sequence of patients who arrive for entry into the trial represents samples drawn at random from two homogenous populations, with no drift in the probabilities of success” \citep{begg2015ethical, karrison2003group}.
-However, this assumption is usually violated.
+In long duration trials, time-trends are especially likely to occur.
+Patients' characteristics might be completely different throughout the trial or even at the beginning and end of the trial (which is also known as ``patient drift'') \citep{karrison2003group}.
+However, standard RAR analyses assume that the sequence of patients who arrive for entry into the trial represents samples drawn at random from two homogenous populations, with no drift in the probabilities of success” \citep{begg2015ethical, karrison2003group}.
+This assumption is usually violated.
 For example, there were more smokers enrolled in the latter part of the trial than the beginning of the trial in the Lung Cancer Elimination(BATTLE) \citep{liu2015overview}.
+Kalish and Begg (1987) noted that in a sampling of large randomized Eastern Cooperative Oncology Group trials moderate time-trends in overall outcomes are common \citep{kalish1987impact}.